Oakwell: East Stand

-CK Beckett Stand
+Norman Rimmington Stand

-Built in 1995, CK Beckett is the current name for what is traditionally known as the 'Pontefract Road End' or 'Ponty End'.
+Built in 1995, The Norman Rimmington Stand is the current name for what is traditionally known as the 'Pontefract Road End' or 'Ponty End'.
 Some fans continue to call it the 'ORA Stand', in reference to its original sponsors.
 It is also known as the Van Damme Stand.
+The stand was renamed in 2023, in honour of former Barnsley player, coach and club legend Norman Rimmington.

 With a capacity of 4,508, the CK Beckett Stand is a large covered single-tier seating area behind the goal on the south side of the stadium.

 This part of the stadium also houses the club superstore, the box office, and general administration offices.

 North Stand

-The North Stand is the most recent addition to Oakwell Stadium and is a large covered singled-tiered seating area with a capacity of 6,257 spectators.
+The North Stand is the most recent addition to Oakwell Stadium and is a large covered single-tiered seating area with a capacity of 6,257 spectators.

 As this stand is generally reserved for away supporters, its full capacity is rarely utilized.

 At a cost of £4.5 million (including several academy facilities that it accommodates), it has been a cause for debate ever since its construction.
 However, at the time it was built, Barnsley had only just been relegated from the FA Premier League and were planning for a possible return.

 Wakefield Audi Corner Stand

 Built in the summer of 1998 and originally known as 'The Welcome Windows Stand', the structure provides further executive areas and disabled facilities for viewing an event.

 Access to this area was also incorporated into the neighbouring East Stand on several levels; the spectator capacity of the structure is 202.

-In August 2015 Barnsley announced the new sponsor of the stand, renaming it to the Brittania Drilling Limited Stand.
+In August 2015, Barnsley announced the new sponsor of the stand, renaming it to the Brittania Drilling Limited Stand.
 However, on 9 October 2018, the sponsor changed yet again, to Wakefield Audi.

 Other uses

-In recent years Oakwell Stadium has rarely been used by anyone other than Barnsley FC, apart from the occasional 'celebrity' charity football match.
+Since the 1990s, Oakwell Stadium has rarely been used by anyone other than Barnsley FC, apart from the occasional 'celebrity' charity football match.

 Wakefield Trinity Wildcats rugby league club used the stadium for their first game in the Super League in 1998.

-Non-league football club Wakefield and Emley used the stadium for an FA Cup tie against Rotherham in 1998, choosing a larger neutral venue as opposed to the traditional option of 'switching' the tie to the home of the team which was drawn away.
+Non-league football club Wakefield and Emley used the stadium for an FA Cup tie against Rotherham in 1998, choosing a larger neutral venue as opposed to the traditional option of 'switching' the tie to the home of the team that was drawn away.

-Premier League side Manchester City used the stadium for their first qualifying round UEFA Cup game in July 2008, since the pitch at the City Of Manchester Stadium was unsuitable for football after the summer's commercial activities, such as boxing and music concerts, and was being re-turfed.
+Premier League side Manchester City used the stadium for their first qualifying round UEFA Cup game in July 2008, since the pitch at the City of Manchester Stadium was unsuitable for football after the summer's commercial activities, such as boxing and music concerts, and was being re-turfed.